ShepherdOnline/ShepherdHistory/_posts/2017-02-22-to-be-a-lincoln-to-be-performed-inside-the-shepherd-high-school-auditorium-march-4-5.md

 <img class="alignnone size-medium wp-image-298" src="http://www.shepherdhistory.org/wp-content/uploads/2017/02/16797871_10212236695022239_9049312346665455924_o-336x235.jpg" alt="" width="336" height="235" />

-<em>Left to right , Michael Meakin, Diana Luehm, Dave Kingsworthy.</em>
+<em>Left to right: Michael Meakin, Diana Luehm, Dave Kingsworthy.</em>

 Local playwright Diana Luehm researched Abraham Lincoln for three years in order to write a play that honors his life.
 The historical play To Be a Lincoln will be premiering at Shepherd High School Auditorium for the general public the first weekend of March (Saturday, March 4th at 3:00 and 7:00 and Sunday, March 5th at 3:00). <span style="font-size: 19.552px;">Tickets at the door are eight dollars, which can be purchased with a check or cash.</span>